 20. Figurative Language in The Necklace

-In this lesson, we will discuss figurative language in ''The Necklace'' by Guy de Maupassant.
-First, we will review the definition of figurative language.
-Then we will go over some examples in the story and show how they contribute to its meaning.
+In this lesson, we'll discuss figurative language in ''The Necklace'' by Guy de Maupassant.
+First, we'll review the definition of figurative language, then we'll go over some examples in the story and show how they contribute to its meaning.

 21. Personification in The Necklace

 Personification.
 If this word is throwing you for a loop, and you're struggling to find examples of it in the short story 'The Necklace,' look no further.
 In this lesson, we will explore examples personification in 'The Necklace' by Guy de Maupassant.

 22. The Count of Monte Cristo: Themes & Quotes

 Edmond Dantes will stop at nothing to get revenge on the people that ruined his life and locked him in jail in the classic novel 'The Count of Monte Cristo'.
 Let's jump in and see the themes that Dumas explores as Dantes quests for revenge.

 Did you know… We have over 79 college courses that prepare you to earn credit by exam that is accepted by over 2,000 colleges and universities.
 You can test out of the first two years of college and save thousands off your degree.
 Anyone can earn credit-by-exam regardless of age or education level.

 To learn more, visit our Earning Credit Page